kekru/docker-linuxshell-on-windows/README.md

 # Linux shell on Windows inside a container
 Get a Linux-Shell on Windows, by starting this image in Docker for Windows.
-Currently using fish.
+Currently using fish shell.

 ## Install
-Be sure, that you can run docker-Commands on you local shell.
+Be sure, that you can run docker-Commands on your local windows command line.
 This is tested with Docker for Windows.

 Build the image: